 An LMS is a platforms that helps in formalising organization-wide training and development activities in a way that is both structured (measurable, creates records, and provides relevant outputs) and accessible (mobility, train third-party bodies, and individual business units).
 This is why your organization needs an LMS.

-As an HR and L&D authority in your company, training, monitoring, and improving your employees’ efficiency is a very important goal for your organization to work towards collectively.
-As many of you can relate, this task can become very cumbersome quickly, especially if you’re still using the traditional On-the-Job Training (OJT) and Classroom Training.
+As an HR and L&D authority in your company, training, monitoring, and improving your employees’ efficiency is an important goal for your organization to work towards collectively.
+As many of you can relate, this task can become cumbersome quickly, especially if you’re still using the traditional On-the-Job Training (OJT) and Classroom Training.
 Before we investigate what a Learning Management System (LMS) is and what it can do, let us look at some of the limitations of traditional OJT and classroom training.

 - Employee induction and training is a continuous process, taking place each time a new employee or a batch of employees join.
 Regardless of the number of trainees, the organization dedicates the same resources towards their training repeatedly.